restlessmedia/SampleApp/README.md

 # SampleApp

-## To build
+## To run

-Ensure all nuget packages are installed.
+Ensure all nuget packages are installed for solution and debug via Visual Studio or deploying /App/ to IIS.

-/build/ folder contains files necessary to run index.html, to build the files from source, run 'npm install' to install all dependant modules then run 'npm start' to build css and js files.
+The /App/build/ folder contains all client-side files necessary to run index.html.
+To modify and build the files from source, run 'npm install' at the root to install all dependant modules then run 'npm start' to build css and js files.

 ## Highlights